Laravel-Backpack/docs/4.0/getting-started-basics.md

 - a route inside ```routes/backpack/custom.php```, pointing to that controller;
 - a sidebar item inside ```resources/views/vendor/backpack/base/inc/sidebar_content.blade.php```;

 You might have noticed that **no views** are generated.
 That's because in most cases you _don't need_ custom views with Backpack.
-All your custom code is in the controller, model or request, so the default views are loaded, from the pacakge.
+All your custom code is in the controller, model or request, so the default views are loaded, from the package.
 If you do, however, need to customize a view, it is [ridiculously easy](/docs/{{version}}/crud-how-to#customize-views-for-each-crud-panel).

 Also, we won't be covering the **migration**, **model** and **request** files here, as they are in no way custom.
 The only thing you need to make sure is that the Model is properly configured (db table, relationships, ```$fillable``` or ```$guarded``` properties, etc) and that it uses our ```CrudTrait```.
 What we _will_ be covering is ```TagCrudController``` - which is where most of your logic will reside.
 Here's a copy of a simple one you might use to achieve the above: